If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

 In addition, one of the most important characteristics of pickleball is that it is open to players of all ages, levels, and athletic backgrounds.
 It is one of the few sports that can be enjoyed by multiple generations of players on the same court.

-The finger spin pickleball serve creates a potential chasm that is inconsistent with this characteristic and would serve to undermine it, making it less likely that players of different skill sets could play together.
+The finger spin pickleball serve created a potential chasm that is inconsistent with this characteristic and would serve to undermine it, making it less likely that players of different skill sets could play together.

-Players have raised several objections to the proposed ban of the pre-spun serve.
+During the rule review process, players raised several objections to the proposed ban of the pre-spun serve.
 The objections fall into one of 4 categories:

 - Too many rules for pickleball – stop changing the game